 We’ve all been there.

-By there, I mean staring at the concrete platform as train announcers, like dismal town-criers, proclaim delay after delay after delay as you sort of stand there, resigned to gazing at the grey landscape beneath your feet for the foreseeable future.
+Staring at the concrete platform as train announcers, like dismal town criers, proclaim delay after delay after delay as you stand there, resigned to gazing at the grey landscape beneath your feet for the foreseeable future.

 Then proceed to stare at your shoes again as your phone has finally connected to the station Wi-Fi.